Characters from The Wolf Among Us:

 Voiced by: Adam Harrington

-- "Everyone knows you.
+- "Yeah well, everyone knows you.
 Big Bad Wolf.
 Now I'm the bad guy and you're Sheriff.
 What kinda fuckin' world is that, huh?"

 A woodsman who saved Little Red Riding Hood from The Big Bad Wolf centuries ago, The Woodsman is now an embittered man, angry at everything and everyone.
 He's got a short fuse and is very resentful of Bigby's official role.
 He goes through quite a bit of Character Development in the first few episodes alone, and becomes much quieter and more sedate after learning that he's a prime suspect for Faith's murder.